Understanding your gas bill

 Gas Price Outlook

-Combined with the transportation rate, core residential and C&I sales customers will see about an 8.8% rate decrease from last month
+Combined with the transportation rate, core residential and C&I sales customers will see about a 12.2% rate decrease from last month

 Helping customers in need